 Responsive web apps are digital experiences that run on multiple different types of devices through internet browsers.
 Designed to scale with different screen sizes, responsive web apps often mimic the look and feel of native apps.
 Frequently, responsive web apps are designed with the mobile experience top of mind, and then the design is scaled up to accommodate the larger screens of tablets, laptops, desktops, and more.
-Responsive designs use fluid grid systems, and scalable photos and graphics that alter the presentation of the app based on screen size.
+Responsive designs use fluid grid systems and scalable photos and graphics that alter the presentation of the app based on screen size.

 The key benefit to responsive design is the ability to replicate user experience across platforms.
 Because they are accessible in-browser, responsive web apps work well on the smallest mobile device screen to a sizable desktop monitor.
-Unlike native apps, there’s no need for the users to download and install anything.
+Unlike native apps, there’s no need for the users to download or install anything.
 They simply type in the responsive app’s URL and hit enter.

 In 2019, Apple announced a beta project with the intention of allowing iOS and iPadOS apps to be “ported” to run on macOS.
 Recently, Apple announced macOS Big Sur, the newest version of macOS.
-Part of Big Sur includes project Catalyst, a polished release of last year’s beta test.
+Part of Big Sur includes Catalyst, a polished release of last year’s beta test.
 As expected, Catalyst allows for apps—either new or existing—that are built for iPhone and iPad to be updated with very simple lines of code to allow the same app to run on a desktop.
 Apple is even providing the service at no additional cost, along with the necessary tools and software development kits (SDKs).

 In fact, all of Apple’s default apps within macOS that are also on iOS are now transitioned using Catalyst.
-The transition itself isn’t perfect, and is now creating a new conversation around usability and user experience.
+The transition itself isn’t perfect and is now creating a new conversation around usability and user experience.
 Is the same functionality for a touchscreen able to work with a mouse and keyboard?

 Whichever side of the fence you sit on, the lines between desktop or mobile app development are blurring more and more each day.